mcmerten/tcw_chatbot/README.md

 # TCW Chatbot

-TCW Chatbot is a solution developed for the master's thesis *"Advances in Consulting Service Delivery: Developing a Large Language Model-Based Chatbot for Automated Proposal Generation"*.
-This chatbot leverages large language models (LLMs) to generate proposals automatically based on chat history.
+TCW Chatbot is a solution developed for the master's thesis *"Advances in Consulting Service Delivery: Developing an In-Context Retrieval Augmented Chatbot for Lead Generation"*.
+This chatbot leverages large language models (LLMs) and Dense Retrieval (DR) methods to provide automated question answering and lead qualifiifacation for websites in the consulting service domain.

 ## How It Works
 A user interacts with a chat widget on a consulting firm's website, discusses their needs and pain points.
 The chatbot collects, analyzes these interactions, and generates a structured proposal.